julianmendez/tabulas/README.md

 *System to manage human-readable tables using files*

-Tabulas is a system to manage human-readable tables using files.
+**Tabulas** is a system to manage human-readable tables using files.
 Tabulas is a [Scala](https://www.scala-lang.org/) reimplementation of [Tabula](https://github.com/julianmendez/tabula), which is implemented in Java.
-It uses a specific type of file format that is similar to a [Java Properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-) file, but allows defining the same property for different objects.
+Its default representation is **Tabula/Properties**, which is a type of file format that is similar to a [Java Properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-) file, but allows defining the same property for different objects.
+Alternative representations are the **Tabula/JSON**, using the [JSON](https://json.org) format, and **Tabulas/YAML**, using the [YAML](https://yaml.org) format.

 ## Download